P\'osa-type results for Berge-hypergraphs: Introduction

 \begin{theorem}[Füredi, Kostochka, Luo~\cite{furedi2020berge}] Let $n\geq 15$ and let $\h$ be an $n$-vertex hypergraph such that $\delta(\h)\geq 2^{\frac{n-1}{2}}+1$ if $n$ is odd and $\delta(\h)\geq $2 $^{\frac{n-2}{2}}+2$ if $n$ is even.
 Then H contains a Berge Hamiltonian cycle. \end{theorem}

-For $r$-uniform hypergraphs a version of Dirac's theorem can be deduced from the works~\cite{gerbner2020stability, gyHori2019connected}.
-Kostochka, Luo and McCourt~\cite{kostochka2021dirac} proved exact Dirac-type bounds for Hamiltonian Berge cycles in $r$-uniform $n$-vertex hypergraphs for all $3\leq r < n$.
-Their bounds are different for $r<n/2$ and $r\geq n/2$.
-They also gave obtained Dirac-type bounds for hypergraphs guaranteeing large Berge circumference.
+For $r$-uniform hypergraphs Kostochka, Luo, and McCourt~\cite{kostochka2021dirac} proved exact Dirac-type bounds for Hamiltonian Berge cycles in $r$-uniform $n$-vertex hypergraphs for all $3\leq r < n$, their bounds are different for $r<n/2$ and $r\geq n/2$.
+Let us note that, the proof techniques used in works~\cite{gerbner2024stability, gyHori2019connected} also provide the same result for $r<n/2$.

-We say an integer sequence $(d_1,d_2,\ldots,d_n)$ is $r$-Hamiltonian if every $r$-uniform hypergraph with the degree sequence pointwise greater that the integer sequence is Hamiltonian.
+We say an integer sequence $(d_1,d_2,\ldots,d_n)$ is $r$-Hamiltonian if every $r$-uniform hypergraph with the degree sequence pointwise greater than the integer sequence is Hamiltonian.
 We say an integer sequence $(d_1,d_2,\ldots,d_n)$ is $\mathbb N$-Hamiltonian if every non-uniform hypergraph with the degree sequence pointwise greater than the integer sequence is Hamiltonian.

 \begin{theorem} An integer sequence $(d_1,d_2,\ldots,d_n)$ such that $d_1\leq d_2\leq \dots\leq d_n$, $n>2r$ and $r\geq 3$ is $r$-Hamiltonian if the following conditions hold